Brum (TV series): Series 2 (1994)

-Series 3 (2001-2002)
+Series 3 (2001-02)

-The third series featured a brand new format, depicting Brum is a car, where he stops thieves and even has his own song at the end of every episode ("Brum Gets Things Done").
-There is no narrator in this series but instead, it has children commenting on what is happening.
-There were 40 episodes broadcast across 2001 and 2002 on CBBC One and CBeebies.
+The third series featured a brand new format, depicting Brum as a superhero car, where he stops thieves and even has his own song at the end of every episode ("Brum Gets Things Done").
+There is no narrator in this series, but instead, it has children commenting on what is happening.
+There were 40 episodes broadcast across 2001 and 2002 on Children's BBC and CBeebies.